mrwan-tarek/Automated_Deployment_Pipeline_with_Jenkins_terraform_ansible_K8s/README.md

 4. **Terraform**:
    - Terraform installed on Jenkins agents to provision infrastructure.

-5. **Kubernetes Cluster**:
-   - AWS EKS (Elastic Kubernetes Service) or a self-hosted Kubernetes cluster.
-   - `kubectl` configured to access your cluster.
+5. **openJDK and maven**:
+   - openJDK and maven installed on Jenkins agents to test and package the app .

 ---